Scanning electron microscope image of cancer cells on a dark background

 You’re probably wondering.

-Will naturopathic care interfere with my chemotherapy or immunotherapy?
+Will naturopathic care interfere with my chemotherapy?

 Some supplements interact with specific chemotherapy agents, and I take that seriously.
 I review your protocol before recommending anything and communicate with your oncologist when there's any question.
-High-dose IV vitamin C, for instance, is contraindicated with certain drugs — knowing your treatment details is essential before we start.
+High-dose IV vitamin C, for instance, is contraindicated with certain drugs, knowing your treatment details is essential before we start.

 Is high-dose IV vitamin C safe?